prefix-dev/pixi/docs/reference/project_configuration.md

 The `pypi-options` table is used to define options that are specific to PyPI registries.
 These options can be specified either at the root level, which will add it to the default options feature, or on feature level, which will create a union of these options when the features are included in the environment.

+The options that can be defined are:

+- `index-url`: replaces the main index url.
+- `extra-index-urls`: adds an extra index url.
+- `find-links`: similar to `--find-links` option in `pip`.
+- `no-build-isolation`: disables build isolation, can only be set per package.
+- `index-strategy`: allows for specifying the index strategy to use.

+These options are explained in the sections below.
+Most of these options are taken directly or with slight modifications from the [uv settings](https://docs.astral.sh/uv/reference/settings/).
+If any are missing that you need feel free to create an issue [requesting](https://github.com/prefix-dev/pixi/issues) them.

 ### Alternative registries

-Currently the main reason to use this table is to define alternative registries.
-We support:
+!!! info "Strict Index Priority"
+    Unlike pip, because we make use of uv, we have a strict index priority.
+This means that the first index is used where a package can be found.
+    The order is determined by the order in the toml file.
+Where the `extra-index-urls` are preferred over the `index-url`.
+Read more about this on the [uv docs](https://docs.astral.sh/uv/pip/compatibility/#packages-that-exist-on-multiple-indexes)

+Often you might want to use an alternative or extra index for your project.
+This can be done by adding the `pypi-options` table to your `pixi.toml` file, the following options are available:

 - `index-url`: replaces the main index url.
+If this is not set the default index used is `https://pypi.org/simple`.
-   Only one `index-url` can be defined per environment.
+   **Only one** `index-url` can be defined per environment.
 - `extra-index-urls`: adds an extra index url.
+The urls are used in the order they are defined.
+And are preferred over the `index-url`.
+These are merged across features into an environment.
 - `find-links`: which can either be a path `{path = './links'}` or a url `{url = 'https://example.com/links'}`.
    This is similar to the `--find-links` option in `pip`.
+These are merged across features into an environment.

 An example: